-Growing from seeds is a delicate process.
-Too much water and fungus attacks the young, tender plants and they fall over and die (called damping off).
-Not enough water and they quickly dehydrate, shrivel up and die.
-Air, water, and temperature have to be just right for success.
+Growing from seeds with soil can be a delicate process.
+Too much water and fungus attacks.
+Not enough water and new tender seedlings shrivel up and die.

-We replace the soil with "Rockwool Grow Cubes" - a new and unique way to nurture seeds into seedlings.
-Rockwool Grow Cubes are are a sterile, inert growing medium that resists disease and provides an even balance of air and water for new growth.
+We replace soil with "Rockwool Grow Cubes" - a new and unique way to nurture seeds into seedlings.
+Rockwool Grow Cubes are a sterile growing medium that resists disease and provides the exact balance of air and water that seeds need to sprout.

 1. Soak Rockwool Grow Cubes in clear water until they're saturated - about 10-15 minutes.

-Position cubes in a watertight tray for planting.
-Any type of watertight tray or saucer will work.
+Position saturated cubes in a watertight tray for planting.
+Any type of tray or saucer will work.

 2. Using a pointed object (like a pencil) poke several holes in the top of each cube.

-3. Carefully sprinkle seeds over cubes.
-Try to get the seeds to fall into the holes - but don't worry if you miss - they will still grow.
+3. Carefully sprinkle seeds over saturated cubes.
+Try to get the seeds to fall into the holes - don't worry if you miss - they'll still grow.

-4. Cover seeds with a layer of sand for protection.
+4. Cover seeds with a layer of sand to protect the seed and to block out light.
 Any type of builders sand will work.

-Simply pour water into the tray - not directly on the seeds - to about 1/4" deep.
-The Rockwool grow cubes will wick the moisture up to the seeds gently and evenly.
-At the same time, air flows through the cubes creating an even balance of air and moisture.
+Accurate watering is easy with Rockwool Grow Cubes.
+Simply pour water into the tray (not on the cubes) to about 1/4" deep.
+Use plain water - no nutrients yet.
+The capillary properties of the Grow Cubes will pull moisture up to the seeds gently and evenly.
+At the same time, air flows through the cubes creating an even balance of air and moisture, preventing fungus and disease.

-- Use clear water while seeds are sprouting.
-When new leaves appear apply nutrients at 1/2 strength.
+- Use plain water while seeds are sprouting.
+After new leaves appear apply nutrients at 1/2 strength.
 I use and recommend Dyna-Gro Grow 7-9-5 formula.

 - As seedlings mature they will gradually use more water.
 Always wait until tray is dry to touch before rewatering however.